 The Howard University School of Social Work proudly celebrates its faculty, staff, and alumni who presented at the Council on Social Work Education’s (CSWE) 71st Annual Program Meeting, held October 23–26, 2025, in Denver, Colorado.
 With the theme “It’s Time to Act: Championing Disability Justice and Disability Joy in Social Work,” this year’s conference spotlighted conversations around disability justice, inclusion, equity, and community empowerment.
 From health equity in public housing to inclusive education, trauma-informed practice, and refugee well-being, HUSSW scholars continue to lead nationally in shaping a more just and joyful future for all communities.

-We are proud to celebrate Howard University School of Social Work alumna Rachel Pierre, who was appointed Acting Director of the DC Department of Human Services (DHS) on October 9, 2025.
+We are proud to celebrate Howard University School of Social Work alumna Rachel Pierre, who was appointed Director of the DC Department of Human Services (DHS) on October 9, 2025.
 With over two decades of experience across nonprofit and public sectors, Rachel has been a steadfast leader in advancing housing access, youth services, and community-based supports throughout the District.
 Since joining DHS in 2020, she has championed programs that center dignity, equity, and empowerment for DC residents.
 Her commitment to service reflects the core values of the Howard University School of Social Work — leadership, justice, and community impact.

 Howard University School of Social Work doctoral student Brittany Flournoy has been awarded a fellowship with the Black & Brown Collective Training and Mentorship Program, an initiative supported by the Robert Wood Johnson Foundation and the University of California, Davis.
 As a member of the inaugural 2025–2026 cohort, Brittany joins a network of scholars dedicated to advancing solutions to gun violence in Black and Brown communities.